 - Buildings bounded by Ellis Ave., Cottage Grove Ave., 58th Street, and 59th Street

 For those on the list who are on the essential personnel list, but locked out from a research building.
 Please contact Don Churila (below) during business hours and the Office of Public Safety at (702-6262) during evening and weekend hours.

-BSD building managers and staff will be on-site to support operations within BSD campus buildings.
-We have developed staggered work schedules to support research operations during the ramp down of campus activities.
+BSD building managers and staff are on-site to support operations within BSD campus buildings.
+Staff are working normal schedules to support research operations during the resumption of campus activities.
 Physical Plant will continue to support both campus and Medical Center facilities throughout the entire COVID-19 outbreak.
 This will include critical research environments such as the vivariums, core facilities, and greenhouse.
 Contact information for each Building Manager and Physical Plant is provided below.
 Departments and laboratories are strongly encouraged to forward updated emergency contact information to the appropriate Building Manager to facilitate communications throughout this period.